laijackylai/HK-Terrain/README.md

-# loadersgl-tesselactor
+# loadersgl-tesselator

-Create a new tesselactor option for deck.gl terrain layer and loaders.gl terrain loader
+Create a new tesselator option for deck.gl terrain layer and loaders.gl terrain loader

-Defaults the tesselactor to martini while using delatin as a fallback when the image provided is not a sqare image.
+Defaults the tesselator to martini while using delatin as a fallback when the image provided is not a sqare image.
 The user can also specify the desired loader

 ### To start the project